tell-k/sphinxjp.themes.basicstrap/README.rst

 Requirement
 ===========
 * Python 2.7 or later (not support 3.x)
-* Sphinx 1.1.x or later.
+* Sphinx 1.2.x or later.
-* sphinxjp.themecore 0.1.3 or later

 Using
 ===========